 Looking at the proliferation of healthcare and wellness solutions targeting women, as an investor I have, admittedly, been slightly overwhelmed.
 In the past five years in particular, countless companies have emerged in the space looking to tap into the women’s health revolution.
-What I absolutely love about healthcare — and female-focused healthcare even more so — is that most companies are born from personal struggles, meaning that purchase Lyrica the majority of companies are highly mission-driven.
+What I absolutely love about healthcare — and female-focused healthcare even more so — is that most companies are born from personal struggles, meaning that glissando the majority of companies are highly mission-driven.

 But — it also feels like dozens of startups are following the steps of the first successful entrepreneurs in the space who raised capital, perhaps suddenly realising that there was a target market there, and an appetite for investment, for their ideas.
 From an investor’s perspective, it’s confusing when several companies suddenly pop up in the same space when you know that the success of one is by no means an indicator of the success of the next.
 It could risk cannibalisation in the target market and, in turn, a price competition with squeezed margins.
 This is particularly true for consumer products and low barriers to entry services.